 Technology has made the transition from face-to-face learning environments to virtual classrooms smoother, yet the usage of e-Learning tools has continued to decrease over the last five years.
 A study made by Statistia shows that the use of LMS platforms decreased from 70 percent in 2016 to 56 percent in 2018.
-The complexity and hidden costs of implementing e-Learning tools have led decision-makers and professors to invest thousands of dollars in technology that should not be costly.
+The complexity and hidden costs of implementing e-Learning tools have led decision-makers and professors to invest thousands of dollars in technology that is outdated and costly.

 You may wonder why we are transitioning from face-to-face (F2F) environments to online spaces.
 Here is why: